skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 Part 2 below gives detailed advice on how the problem set should be structured, and which R packages seem useful.
 Also drop by regularly to get feedback and discuss problems.

+## Step 5: Ask your advisor soon for feedback and improve the problem set

+Try to have ready a first version working version of your interactive problem set quite soon and ask your advisor for feedback.
+This version must not yet contain all exercises, but one should be able to try it out.

+**You should have at least half of the time for your thesis left, when you send a first version of your problem set to your advisor.**

+You need the second half of time to improve the problem set.

+From my experience, the first working drafts of a problem set, may already have many good ideas, but are still very far away from a nicely polished final product.
+Most problem sets have been substantially restructured and improved compared to the first version.
+Typically there will be quite some iterations, where you send a new version of the problem set to your advisor, discuss it together and then improve the problem set.
+This gradual improvement process takes substantial time, however.

+The main reason why a thesis fails below the desired quality is that you send a draft to late to your supervisor and don't have enough time for the multiple rounds of feedback and improvement.

-## 5. Host your problem set on Github and shinyapps.io
+## Step 6: Host your problem set on Github and shinyapps.io

-If you have finished a first version of your problem set, you can already put it on the web (you can always update the web versions).
+If you have finished a first or later version of your problem set, you can already put it on the web (you can always update the web versions).
 I would recommend to host it as an R package on Github.
 How to do it, is explained in detail here:

 [Deploy RTutor problem sets on Github](https://github.com/skranz/RTutor/blob/master/vignettes/Deploy%20Problem%20Sets%20as%20Package%20on%20Github.Rmd)